FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 requirements for distance from junction and sightline were addressed.
 These

-resulted in design amendments, which reduced parking by 2 spaces.--- 8
+resulted in design amendments, which reduced parking by 2 spaces.
+---
+8

 Ch 350 -